 During their first weeks of life, kittens can’t regulate their body temperature, so they depend on their mothers for warmth.
 If a queen moves her kittens frequently, there is a risk that they may become chilled.

 Pay attention to the mother’s body language and behaviour when handling kittens.
-A week or two after birth, most mothers will allow handling as long as kittens are held briefly and kept in her sight at all times.
-Handling kittens from week 2 onward is recommended if the mother will allow it, because it helps to socialize the kittens to humans.
+A week or two after birth, most mothers will allow handling if the kittens are held briefly and kept in her sight at all times.
+Handling kittens from week two onward is recommended if the mother will allow it, because this helps socialize the kittens to humans.
 However, if the mother seems agitated when a kitten is held or touched, it should be returned to the nest immediately.
 Children should not visit or handle kittens unless they are able to remain quiet and calm, and hold the kittens gently.
 (Always wash hands thoroughly before handling kittens, as their immune systems are not sufficiently developed to fight off harmful microorganisms.)

 If the mother does move her kittens, leave them in the new place she has chosen if possible (unless the new nest presents a safety hazard).
-Turn on the heat in the new room to prevent kittens from becoming chilled.
-Aim for a temperature of around 29 degrees Celsius (85 Fahrenheit) if kittens are under a week old, 27 degrees Celsius (80 Fahrenheit) for kittens between a week and a month old, and 21 degrees Celsius (70 Fahrenheit) for older kittens.
+Turn on the heat in the new room to prevent the kittens from becoming chilled (unless the room is already very warm).
 Avoid using bright lights near the new nesting site, and leave the mother and her kittens alone until she has settled down – interaction right after a move may provoke another move.